New Google Pilot Program

-Google has a new pilot program that allows local business owners to provide information about their business via schema.org.
-There are required, recommended and optional properties along with with values for the schema.org LocalBusiness class.
+There is a new Google pilot program that allows local business owners to provide information about their business via schema.org.
+There are required, recommended and optional properties along with values for the schema.org LocalBusiness class.

-Google has supported the provision of local business information with schema.org since April 2014, but this is the first time they’ve published prescribed property specifications for LocalBusiness.
+Google has supported the provision of local business information with schema.org since April 2014, but this is the first time they have published prescribed property specifications for LocalBusiness.

 This is also the first time they’ve explicitly tied the use of such data to the generation of a dynamic feature in the search engine results, namely a local business Knowledge Panel that shows business information and, if applicable, links to a page or app where customers can place an order or make a reservation.